discordjs/guide/guide/popular-topics/canvas.md

 </branch>

 Now, you need to load the image you want to use into Canvas.
-In order to have more sufficient coverage, we'll first show you how to load a basic image from a local directory.
+To have sufficient coverage, we'll first show you how to load a basic image from a local directory.
 We'll be using [this image](https://github.com/discordjs/guide/blob/master/guide/images/canvas.jpg) as the background in the welcome image, but you can use whatever you want.
 Be sure to download the file, name it `wallpaper.jpg`, and save it inside the same directory as your main bot file.

 <branch version="11.x">